david-a-parry/vase/README.md

                             Report progress information every N variants.
                             Default=1000.

+      --log_progress, -log_progress
+                            Use logging output for progress rather than wiping progress line after each update.

       --quiet               Do not output progress information to STDERR.

       --debug               Output debugging information to STDERR.

       -h, --help            Show this help message and exit

 ## AUTHOR

 Written by David A. Parry at the University of Edinburgh.